 - Friday morning distribution preparation.
 Commitment is from 7:15AM until 10:30AM.

-- Friday deliveries: Commitment is a 2-hour shift between 11AM & 5PM.
+- Friday deliveries: Commitment is a 3-hour shift between 1130AM & 630PM.
 Delivery volunteers are asked to train to become a part of our Friday team.
-For newbies, we have a 30-minute phone conference orientation each Wednesday at 1130AM.
+For newbies, we have a 20-minute phone conference orientation each Wednesday at 1130AM.
 Call Market Manager Tina Levy at 727-515-9469 to inquire on qualifications and to get in on the phone conference.
 As part of our delivery day, you get to ride for two hours as part of a tag team delivering throughout St. Petersburg and into Gulfport.
 Our delivery folks are forming bonds with one another and getting to meet smiling and grateful customers excited about their vegetables.
 YOU CAN GIVE EVEN GIVE THEM YOUR BUSINESS CARD.
-We have three 2-hour shifts to fill which run somewhere between from 11am until around 6pm.
+We have three 2.5-hour shifts to fill which run somewhere between from 1130am until around 615pm.
 All times are approximate.
-PLEASE SPREAD THE WORD TO THOSE LOOKING TO MAKE NEW CONNECTIONS WITHIN THE LOCAL COMMUNITY.

 VOLUNTEER WISH LIST